Citi is an advertising partner

-The Chase Freedom Flex℠ is a new, no-annual-fee card with ample opportunities to earn cash back in times of need.
+The Chase Freedom Flex℠ is a $0-annual-fee card with ample opportunities to earn cash back in times of need.

 Chase Freedom Flex℠

 14.99% - 23.74% Variable